HarryPaniccc/DnD/Session Notes/Eclipse/Session 0.md

 - I am not your enemy
 - DMs are players too
-- We are all in the car, I just choose the music
+- We are all in the same car, I just choose the music

 Notes: This leads on to a dangerous misconception that I wanted to adress before we get playing.
 The DM is not your enemy, Im not an opponent to be beaten.
 Believe me, if I wanted to kill your characters, it would be unfathomably easy.
 But it wouldn't be fun.
 Or rewarding.
 Im here to help you tell a good story.
 I won't try to kill you, but Vecna, the lich god of secrets?
 He will try.
 Its my job to make his attempt entertaining.